fabaindaiz/MiniCompiler/README.md

 ## Organization of the repository

-- `src/`: all the ressources of the compiler
+- `src/`: all the resources of the compiler
 - `src/compiler`: the compiler sources (as a library) **para la entrega 0, esta carpeta incluye solo un archivo con el parser e interprete**
 - `src/execs`: executables for tests and the frontend of the compiler
 - `src/tests`: the test data used to test the compiler **para la entrega 0, esta carpeta no se va a usar**